Bromide: Sedation (phased out)

 Lithium bromide was used as a sedative beginning in the early 1900s.
 However, it fell into disfavour in the 1940s due to the rising popularity of safer and more efficient sedatives (specifically, barbiturates) and when some heart patients died after using a salt substitute (see lithium chloride).
 Like lithium carbonate and lithium chloride, it was used as a treatment for bipolar disorder.

 From 1954 to 1977, the Australian biochemist Shirley Andrews was researching safe ways to use lithium for the treatment of manic depressive illnesses while working at the Royal Park Psychiatric Hospital in Victoria.
 While conducting this research she discovered that bromide caused symptoms of mental illness, leading to a major reduction in its usage.
+She published her findings in 1965 in an article in the Medical Journal of Australia.

 Bromide compounds, especially potassium bromide, were frequently used as sedatives in the 19th and early 20th centuries.
 Their use in over-the-counter sedatives and headache remedies (such as Bromo-Seltzer) in the United States extended to 1975 when bromides were withdrawn as ingredients due to chronic toxicity.
 This use gave the word "bromide" its colloquial connotation of a comforting cliché.

 It has been said that during World War I, British soldiers were given bromide to curb their sexual urges.